Class DoubleSubject

 • isNotEqualTo

-Asserts that the subject is not exactly equal to the given value, with equality defined as by Double#equals.
+Asserts that the actual value is not exactly equal to the given value, with equality defined as by Double#equals.
 See isEqualTo(java.lang.Object) for advice on when exact equality is recommended.
 Use isNotWithin(double) for an assertion with a tolerance.

 Note: The assertion isNotEqualTo(0.0) passes for -0.0, and vice versa.
 For an assertion that fails for either 0.0 or -0.0, use isNonZero().